-LACA is located in Chinatown’s Asian Center, and shares its space with Contemporary Art Daily and Lucky Dragons.
-From 2013-2016, the archive was located in a complex shared with François Ghebaly Gallery and Fahrenheit by the FLAX Foundation.
-LACA grew out of frequent collaborates with Human Resources, a nonprofit performing arts organization located in Chinatown.
+LACA is located in Chinatown’s Asian Center, and shares its space next to Hip Woo Hong, Chinatown Pharmacy, and Bel Ami Gallery.
+From 2013-2016, the archive was located in a shared complex with François Ghebaly Gallery and Fahrenheit by the FLAX Foundation in Vernon.

 Management and Organization

 Director: Hailey Loman